ga-wdi-quizzes/week-08/README.md

 **Your answer:**

 > The `data-ng-click` enables the HTML to properly validate.
-The `data` tells the validator that `ng-click` is not a typical HTML tag and can be ingored.
+The `data` tells the validator that `ng-click` is not a typical HTML tag and can be ignored.

 ## Question 4